Articles From This Author

 Why did you decide to undertake this project?
 Presidential speeches are direct communications between the nation’s chief executive and the people of the country.
 They articulate policy and distill the president’s beliefs, and as such they literally make history.
 Since the ...read more

 The origins of one of the America’s oldest unsolved mysteries can be traced to August 1587, when a group of about 115 English settlers arrived on Roanoke Island, off the coast of what is now North Carolina.
-Later that year, it was decided that John White, governor of the new ...read more
+Following an earlier, failed attempt at settlement on Roanoke two years ...read more

 Did any of the Romanovs survive?